 Is ferret poop toxic?

 Ferrets poop can contain a lot of bacteria, including Salmonella, Giardia, and Campylobacter.
 All of these bacteria can reside in their poop, and if handled by vulnerable receivers like small children or aged adults, they could transfer and create a lot of problems.

-Here is a list of symptoms ferret show if they have such problems and how you can handle them.
+Here is a list of symptoms that ferrets show if they have such problems and how you can handle them.